Im-Rises/NBodySimulator/README.md

 ## Todo

-- [ ] Add a way to change the n-body simulation used (bruteforce, Barnes-Hut, ...)
+- [ ] Add a way to change the n-body simulation used (bruteforce, Barnes-Hut, GPU)
 - [ ] Finalize the Barnes-Hut algorithm
 - [ ] Test the Barnes-Hut algorithm
 - [ ] Optimise the Barnes-Hut algorithm